fermyon/bartholomew/README.md

 ## Bartholomew Documentation

-Check out [the docs](https://bartholomew.fermyon.dev/) and please raise any issues or ask any questions; we are here to help :)
+Check out [the official documentation](https://developer.fermyon.com/bartholomew/index) and please raise any issues or ask any questions; we are here to help :)

 ------